2018 LACFF Rules & Regulations

 4.1.
 Additional Materials

-- Once the film is nominated for the festival, producers need to prepare a digital copy of the film that meets the organizing committee’s standards of quality.
-No lock code DCP(only for feature), DigiBeta, or .mov file.
-Due to screening quality considerations, the programming committee will not accept DVD and Blue-ray Disc.
-The final copy screened at the festival may not have significant differences from the preview submitted to the committee;
+- Once the film is nominated for the festival, producers need to prepare a digital copy of the film that meets the organizing committee’s standards of quality (a DCP without a lock code, or an Apple QuickTime ProRes 422.mov file) and an extra Blu-Ray copy for screening purposes.
+For the sake of screening quality, the programming committee will not accept DVDs.
+The final copy screened at the festival may not have significant differences from the preview submitted to the committee

 - As the final competition will take place in Los Angeles, CA, films must be subtitled in English.
 All segments with non-English dialogue must have English subtitles added to the final copy for the screening.
-The costs of subtitling the film will be borne by the filmmaker (or team);
+The costs of subtitling the film will be borne by the filmmaker (or filmmaking team)

-- Digital copies of the film must be sent to the programming committee by the 15th of Oct.
-2017.
-The transportation fees and insurance costs will be borne by the applicant.
+- Digital copies of the film must be sent to the programming committee by October 15th, 2018.
+The transportation fees and insurance costs will be borne by the applicant

-- Once the applicants accept the festival nomination they may not withdraw from the competition, finalists are required to give the programming committee the rights to screen the film at least one time in the Los Angeles, CA metro area.
+- Once the applicant accepts the festival nomination, they may not withdraw from the competition.
+Otherwise, the festival reserves the right to pursue legal action.
+Finalists are required to give the programming committee the right to screen the film at least one time in the Los Angeles, CA metro area

 4.3.
 Invitation to LACFF

-The nominated director (producer, or another designated representative from the production team) will be invited to Los Angeles, CA to attend a 3-day festival and other related activities including a post-screening Q&A with the audience and filmmakers’ forum and discussion panel.
+The nominated director and another representative from the team (producer, or another member from the production team) will be invited to Los Angeles, CA to attend a 3-day festival and other related activities including a post-screening Q&A with the audience and filmmakers’ forum and discussion panel.
 Finalists are independently responsible for obtaining a visa for travel to the U.S., travel expenses, and any travel insurance.

 5. Programming and Selection